CHALLENGE + APPROACH

 The research I conducted in Turkey was applicable to the desk research the team conducted amongst Syrian refugee populations in other countries.

 Our design accommodates English, Arabic and German speakers — this allowed us to work through the nuances of building for RTL and LTR scripts.

+Voyager prepares learners to independently search for content on the internet.
+This was accomplished by using similar UX/UI elements from Google search.
 Through desk research and interviews in the field, I discovered a range of subject areas and interests.

 While mapping out the design, I highlighted popular content ranging from engineering to leadership skills.
 Stories that showcase creative use of technology and education were featured in an effort to inspire others.